cyberbotics/webots/docs/reference/supervisor.md

 Where *p* is a point whose coordinates are given with respect to the local coordinate system of a node, *R* the rotation matrix returned by the `wb_supervisor_node_get_orientation` function, *T* is the position returned by the `wb_supervisor_node_get_position` function and *p'* represents the same point but this time with coordinates expressed in the global (world) coordinate system.

-The `wb_supervisor_node_get_relative_pose` function returns an array of 16 values.
+The `wb_supervisor_node_get_pose` function returns an array of 16 values.
-The array shall be interpreted as a 4 x 4 [transformation matrix](https://en.wikipedia.org/wiki/Transformation_matrix) that represents a relative transform between two nodes.
+The array shall be interpreted as a 4 x 4 [transformation matrix](https://en.wikipedia.org/wiki/Transformation_matrix) that represents an absolute transform of the node.
+If the `from_node` argument is given than the function returns a relative pose of the node in respect of the node `from_node`.

 The "[WEBOTS\_HOME/projects/robots/neuronics/ipr/worlds/ipr\_cube.wbt]({{ url.github_tree }}/projects/robots/neuronics/ipr/worlds/ipr_cube.wbt)" simulation shows how to use these functions to achieve this.